Soering v United Kingdom: Background

 Söring contended that this assurance was worthless.
-The Virginia authorities later communicated to the UK government that they would not offer further assurances, as they intended to seek the death penalty against Soering.
+The Virginia authorities later communicated to the UK government that they would not offer further assurances, as they intended to seek the death penalty against Söring.

-On 11 December 1987, Lord Justice Lloyd in the Divisional Court admitted that the assurance "leaves something to be desired" but refused the request for judicial review, stating that Söring's request was premature, as the Home Secretary had not yet accepted the assurance.
+On 11 December 1987, Lord Justice Lloyd, in the divisional court, admitted that the assurance "leaves something to be desired" but refused the request for judicial review, stating that Söring's request was premature, as the Home Secretary had not yet accepted the assurance.

 Söring appealed to the Judicial Committee of the House of Lords, which rejected his claim on 30 June 1988.
-He then petitioned the Home Secretary without success, the latter authorizing extradition on 3 August 1988.
+He then petitioned the Home Secretary without success, the latter permitting the extradition on 3 August 1988.

 Anticipating this outcome, Söring had filed a claim with the European Commission of Human Rights (ECHR) on 9 July 1988, asserting that he would face inhuman and degrading treatment contrary to Article 3 of the European Convention on Human Rights ("the Convention") were he to be extradited to the US, it being likely that the death penalty would be applied.

-Söring's arguments that the use by a non-Convention State of the death penalty would engage the right to life were novel, in that Article 2(1) of the Convention expressly permits the use of the death penalty, and Article 3 had never been interpreted to bring the death penalty, per se, within the prohibition of "inhuman or degrading treatment or punishment".
+Söring's arguments that the use by a non-Convention state of the death penalty would engage the right to life were novel, in that Article 2(1) of the Convention expressly permits the use of the death penalty, and Article 3 had never been interpreted to bring the death penalty, per se, within the prohibition of "inhuman or degrading treatment or punishment".
 The applicant, therefore, sought to make it clear that this was not the simple application of a punishment prescribed by law, but rather his exposure to the death row phenomenon, where he would be kept in detention for an unknown period, awaiting execution.
 The ECHR requested that no extradition take place pending the deliverance of its judgment.

 Judgement

 European Commission of Human Rights

-Soering's application was declared admissible on 10 November 1988, and the European Commission of Human Rights gave its judgment on 19 January 1989.
+Söring's application was declared admissible on 10 November 1988, and the European Commission of Human Rights gave its judgment on 19 January 1989.
 It decided, by six votes to five, that in this particular case the extradition would not constitute inhuman or degrading treatment.
 It did, however, accept that the extradition of a person to a country "where it is certain or where there is a serious risk that the person will be subjected to torture or inhuman treatment the deportation or extradition would, in itself, under such circumstances constitute inhuman treatment."